songyu2022/HoloGNN/README.md

 pymol==2.4.1
 tqdm==4.63.0
 ```
-We also provide a requirements.txt file to facilitate environment setup.
+We also provide a environment.yml file to facilitate environment setup.
 ```
-conda create –name HoloGNN –file requirements.txt
+mamba env create -f environment.yml
 ```

 ## Usage